New Britain: 1700–1914

-Whaling ships from Britain, Australia and America called at the island in the 19th century for food, water and wood.
+Whaling ships from Britain, Australia and the United States called at the island in the 19th century for food, water and wood.
 The first on record was the Roscoe in 1822.
 The last known whaling visitor was the Palmetto in 1881.

 In November 1884, Germany proclaimed its protectorate over the New Britain Archipelago; the German colonial administration gave New Britain and New Ireland the names of Neupommern (or Neu-Pommern; "New Pomerania") and Neumecklenburg (or Neu-Mecklenburg; "New Mecklenburg") respectively, and the whole island group was renamed the Bismarck Archipelago.
 New Britain became part of German New Guinea.